-“[‘Hamilton’] was a question up until a couple of weeks ago,” said LaLonde during a break from rehearsals for her newest show, “Burn All Night,” an American Repertory Theater (A.R.T.) production playing at Oberon about a group of New York City millennials confronting adulthood and looming global catastrophe.
+“[‘Hamilton’] was a question up until a couple of weeks ago,” said LaLonde, who in August and September had an important role in “Burn All Night,” an American Repertory Theater (A.R.T.) production at Oberon about a group of New York City millennials confronting adulthood and looming global catastrophe.
 “I think everything happens for a reason.
 I am someone the ‘Hamilton’ casting directors know and, as of now, like.
 They also know that I am only 19, and they usually cast people who are older.”

-While her newest production is also a musical, traditional chorus lines are nowhere to be found in “Burn All Night,” a show by actor-turned-playwright Andy Mientus.
-Much of the action unfolds at a 20-something hangout, a pulsing nightclub complete with an edgy, synth-pop sound courtesy of the Brooklyn-based band Teen Commandments.
-Though the show features a young cast, its message about how to live and love in a world of challenges and uncertainty can resonate with audiences of any age.
+Traditional chorus lines were nowhere to be found in “Burn All Night,” a show by actor-turned-playwright Andy Mientus.
+Much of the action unfolded at a 20-something hangout, a pulsing nightclub complete with an edgy, synth-pop sound courtesy of the Brooklyn-based band Teen Commandments.
+Though the show featured a young cast, its message about how to live and love in a world of challenges and uncertainty could resonate with audiences of any age.

 Ironically, a life on Broadway was not an early goal for LaLonde, who grew up nearby.
 Instead, she dreamed of becoming a pediatrician until her senior year in high school, when she started going out for bigger auditions and realized that acting “could be a potential career path.”
 She briefly considered a school for musical theater, but realized she didn’t want to limit her options.
 “I wanted a school where the people would be passionate and kind, a school where I would feel intellectually challenged.”